United States men's national rugby union team: Olympic Gold: 1920 and 1924

 The stunned French suggested that the U.S. team tour France, which they did; winning three out of the four matches they played.
 Between 1920 and 1924, however, rugby union virtually disappeared once again in the U.S., as American football soared in popularity.

 The 1924 Paris Olympics caused France to challenge the U.S. to defend its title.
 Once again, the U.S. Olympic Committee granted permission but no funds.
 Nonetheless, seven players of the 1920 team dusted off their boots, raised $20,000, found 15 new players including some American football players who had never played in a rugby union match.
 The assembled U.S. team was again based heavily from Northern California, with 9 Stanford alumni, 5 from Santa Clara, and 3 from Cal.
 The team headed for England to play some tuneup matches, where they were beaten four times.

 The French Olympic Committee (FOC) had scheduled the rugby event to kick off the 1924 Paris Games at Colombes Stadium in Paris.
 Romania and the U.S. were expected to provide only token opposition for the European champions.
-On Sunday, May 11, the U.S. pounded Romania 39 to 0, including nine tries.
+On Sunday, May 11, the U.S. defeated Romania 39 to 0, including nine tries.

 The final was played at Colombes Stadium on May 18 before an estimated crowd of 30,000–50,000 that had gathered to watch the rugby final and the awarding of the first medal of the 1924 Olympics.
 Bookmakers set the odds at five to one with a 20-point spread.
 However, the Americans were not intimidated, and the American captain Babe Slater wrote in his diary before the match "we are sure going to let them know they have been in a battle."
 Despite the odds, the U.S. team started well, led by captain Colby "Babe" Slater, and led 3–0 at the half.
 Heavy tackling by the Americans, derived from American football, intimidated and exhausted the French, as the U.S. scored four tries in the second half to defeat the French 17–3.
 Rare vintage film footage of the 1924 gold medal match was released in the documentary, "A Giant Awakens: the Rise of American Rugby".

 Shortly after the 1924 Olympics, however, the International Olympic Committee (IOC) removed rugby union as an Olympic sport.
 Without the Olympic incentive, the sport's growth in America collapsed and the game remained dormant.